-If you’re interested in live music while visiting Wilmington and its island beaches, there are a variety of venues that welcome nationally touring acts big and small—from Greenfield Lake Amphitheater to The Whiskey, Satellite Bar & Lounge and Reggie’s 42nd Street Tavern, to name a few.
+If you’re interested in live music while visiting Wilmington and its island beaches, there are a variety of venues that welcome nationally touring acts big and small—from Greenfield Lake Amphitheater to Satellite Bar & Lounge and Reggie’s 42nd Street Tavern, to name a few.
 Plus, local breweries frequently host live music.

 For those curious to discover homegrown music, Wilmington has a lengthy catalog.
 As a journalist, I’ve covered music since 2004 and I am still taken aback at the wealth created here.
 On average, bands, singer-songwriters, and performers release 50 albums each year—that’s plenty of original material for a small, coastal city with a population around 125,000 (and growing).
 Also noteworthy is the fact that Wilmington’s local music spans many genres—rock, country, hip hop, Americana, metal, noise, electronic, indie rock, prog rock, jam band, reggae, reggae rock, jazz, great singer-songwriters and bands that tour heavily outside of town (ASG, Hank Barbee, Weedeater, Groove Fetish, Toke, He is Legend).